muizsyed/dev-checklist/README.md

 ## Team structure
 - More than one developer on team
 - Whole team takes responsibility for testing (doesnt matter if dedicated tester, or )
+- Team members should be wholly focussed on the product being built (this means individuals should not be working to a different backlog)

 ## Testing
 - Unit testing coverage across majority of components (% definition to be agreed by team)